 After reading intervention materials, participants responded to questions designed to encourage them to attend to and retain the intervention messages (Yeager & Walton, 2011).
 In the difference-education and control conditions, we used questions that were similar to those used in previous difference-education interventions.
-Students first summarized three key messages from the stories and then answered three open-ended questions (e.g., "Which stories resonate with you most and why?"; see supplemental materials, Appendix G).
+Students first summarized three key messages from the stories and then answered three open-ended questions (e.g., "Which stories resonate with you most and why?"
+See Section S7 in the online supplemental materials).